Across Padjelanta on skis

 This tour is for you who…

 …want to experience the pure winter landscape of Padjelanta but still have the comfort of staying in heated huts during the night.
 To travel across Padjelanta on skis you’ll need to be a fairly strong skier, be able to carry a backpack of about 10-15 kg and take turns pulling a sledge with common food and equipment.
 The program includes some longer days with distances over 20 km off-trail.
-Recommended age 18-65 years old.
+Recommended age from 18 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.